 Sri Lanka as a tourist industry is inundated with friendly subservient locals and as an economy slowly progressing in prosperity from decades of invasions and colonisation.
 We came across many friendly faces with a story to tell about their forefathers, lots of historical sadness etched in to the landscape as well as natural disasters which have rocked certain areas and still do from time to time.

 We spent our last two days in Galle and the fort which is in abundance full of colonial warfare has also been annihilated by the 2014 Indian ocean tsunami which not only devastated Thailand and parts of Indonesia but also reached the coastline of Sri Lanka, with only the buildings inside the fort surviving (built by the Dutch).
 Through aid and government support, businesses and housing have vastly and swiftly rebuilt since then.

-And for the surviving fort holding UNESCO status, even though the beauty of the architecture has been built with the blood of local ancestors decades ago, in modern day the Sri Lankan born natives all get to prosper from the booming tourism here which is set to only continue to get stronger and stronger.
+And for the surviving fort holding UNESCO status, even though the beauty of the architecture has been built with bad blood the Sri Lankan born natives all get to prosper from the booming tourism here which is set to only continue to get stronger and stronger.

 And as I sit on this train ride passing through the hours I get the ultimate privilege to see what it is exactly that is the beauty of that no other than what makes Sri Lanka